apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-loader.md

 #### 2.1 Use Docker image

+> Note: The docker image of hugegraph-loader is a convenience release to start hugegraph-loader quickly, not official distribution artifacts from ASF.
+You can find more details from [ASF Release Distribution Policy](https://infra.apache.org/release-distribution.html#dockerhub).

+> Note: Recommand to use `release tag`(like `1.0.0`) for the stable version.
+Use `latest` tag to experience the newest functions in development.

 We can deploy the loader service using `docker run -itd --name loader hugegraph/loader`.
 For the data that needs to be loaded, it can be copied into the loader container either by mounting `-v /path/to/data/file:/loader/file` or by using `docker cp`.

 Alternatively, to start the loader using docker-compose, the command is `docker-compose up -d`.
 An example of the docker-compose.yml is as follows: